grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 They waited.
 It took maybe twenty minutes for Chips to give a report.
 She called Percy down to the navigation table.

-"Feckin' look 'ere," said Chips "I tracked the feckers down from where we first feckin' heard 'em.
-They shot right to the last location we were runnin' the feckin' diesels.
-A' few feckin' miles behind us now.
-But, aft'r they submerged, they didn't turn to feckin' foller us, they turned the other fecking way, and then kept turnin'."
+"Fuckin' look here," said Chips "I tracked the fuckers down from where we first fuckin' heard 'em.
+They shot right to the last location we were running the fuckin' diesels... a few fucking miles behind us now.
+But, after they submerged, they didn't fuckin' turn to follow us, they turned the other fucking way, and then kept turning."
 Chips marked out their path in a circle away from them on the chart.

 "Fucking search pattern eh?"
 Said Percy.

-"Feck ye, if'n I ever seen one.
-They lookin' for us, but don't know where t' feckin' look, is my feckin' thinkin'."
+"Fuck ya, if I ever seen one.
+They're lookin' for us, but don't know where to fuckin' look, is my fucking thinking."

-### They try to run from the black sub

-"Fuckin' good.
+"Good.
 This is our chance.
-We gotta get out of range before they complete their cunt-licking search circle and start a new circle in our direction."
+We gotta get out of range before they complete their search circle and start a new circle in our direction."
 Percy called up to Hemi.
 "Get us moving again Hem'.
 Back to a creep, same heading --- toward the depot."

+### They try to run from the sub with the ram

 The hum of the electric motors came back up, and the _Prospect_ steadily moved on.
-Percy sat with Chips at the sonar station and listened to the sound of the black sub's screws off in the distance.
-The signal grew very weak as the black sub got off to the far end of their search circle, but grew stronger as they returned to the starting point.
-Percy continually marked their track on the navigation chartaccording their range finding calculations.
+Percy sat with Chips at the sonar station and listened to the sound of the pursuing sub's screws off in the distance.
+The signal grew very weak as the submarine got off to the far end of their search circle, but grew stronger as they returned towards their starting point.
+Percy continually marked their track on the navigation chart according their range finding calculations.

 "We're not out of this yet."
 Percy said to Chips.
 "They're moving fast.
 Makes it easy to fucking track 'em, but their next search circle will almost certainly be the other side of a figure-eight directly the opposite direction of their first --- and directly towards us."
 Chips nodded.
 "We gotta be out of range of their search circle before they go past."

-"They could feckin' ping us with active sonar and feckin' find us that way."
+"They could fuckin' ping us with active sonar and fuckin' find us that way."
 Pointed out Chips.

-"And they fucking might yet.
+"And they might yet.
 But they might be not want to risk us being an armed enemy ship.
 Trying to get a soft sense of their target first, if they can."

-"We're feckin screwed if they ping us then."
+"We're fuckin' screwed if they fucking ping us then."

-"Hopefully they fucking won't.
+"Hopefully they won't.
 Give me a new batch of ranges to them."
 Chips read out the ranges, and Percy marked them down.
-The black sub had completed their circle, passed through the point they had started at, and were moving in the opposite direction now.
+The sub with the ram had completed their circle, passed through the point they had started at, and had turned in the opposite direction now.
 "They're coming towards us."
 Said Percy.

 ### Percy decides to hold still and wait them out

 Captain Percy did some quick math.
-She knew the black sub's speed, and in a few minutes of ranges from Chips, she knew the arc of their second search circle.
-The _Prospect_ was cutting almost directly across that circle, but so slowly compared to the speed of the black sub that there was no way they were going to get out of range in time.
+She knew the pursuing submarine's speed, and in a few minutes of ranges from Chips, she knew the arc of their second search circle.
+The _Prospect_ was cutting almost directly across that circle, but so slowly compared to the speed of the other sub that there was no way they were going to get out of range in time.
 At their current rate they might just meet them at the far point of the circle at the same time they arrives.
-She stood back from the navigation table, holding her flashlight on the chart with one hand and sucking at her cigarillo with the other.
-She leaned over and put a small x at the _Prospect's_ current location --- almost exactly in the middle of what would eventually be the black sub's completed search circle.
+She stood back from the navigation table, holding her flashlight on the chart with one hand and sucking at her cigarillo with the other, the coal glowing in the dark with each puff.
+She leaned over and put a small x at the _Prospect's_ current location --- almost exactly in the middle of what would eventually be the other sub's completed search circle.

 "Hemi," she called up to the control room, "shut her down again.
 Let's make a hole in the water."

 The electric motor died away leaving the _Prospect_ completely silent.
 Hemi came down from the control room and ran his light over the chart, and immediately understood.
-"We weren't going to make it outside their search area in time, so instead we'll hid in the fucking middle of it, eh?"
+"We weren't going to make it outside their search area in time, so instead we'll hide in the middle of it, eh?"

-"Could be a fucking stupid move."
+"Could be a stupid move."
 Percy replied.
 "Nothing preventing them from fucking taking on a zigzag course all of a sudden."

-"We're essentially counting on their sheer fucking sense of symmetry."
+"We're essentially counting on their sheer sense of symmetry."

-"Fuck, you put it that way it gives me a fucking wisp of hope.
+"You put it that way it gives me a wisp of hope.
 Symmetry can be a powerful fucking thing sometimes."

-Chips, for once, was not listening to their conversation and instead had both headset pieces over her ears, and was concentrating on the contact.
+Chips, for once, was not listening to their conversation and instead had both headset pieces over her ears, concentrating on the contact.
 Every minute or so she scratched down range and bearing data on the finger-stained pad in front of her, while her callused hand slowly slipped the sonar directional wheel along to follow the contact.
 Percy tapped her on the shoulder, and she pulled back one of the earpieces.
-"Chips, I'm gonna have Hemi take over sonar tracking.
+"I'm gonna have Hemi take over sonar tracking.
 We need our best ears for this.
 Go make sure everyone in the boat knows we need to stay absolutely silent.
 I don't want anyone deciding now is the time to take a huge shit and start flushing the head repeatedly trying to wash it down."

-"Feck and good riddn'ce, I fecking hate fecking sonar anyway.
-Turns yer fecking mind into a fecking numbed rock."
-She set the headset down and picked up her nearly-empty tin cup of cold coffee and her flashlight and headed forward towards the crew quarters.
+"Fuck and good riddance.
+I fucking hate fucking sonar anyway.
+Melts yer fucking mind into a fucking lump of inanimate fucking rock."
+She set the headset down and picked up her nearly-empty tin cup of cold coffee and her flashlight and headed forward toward the crew quarters.

 Hemi sat down, and slid the sonar headset open as far as it would go before the earpieces went over the ears on his huge head.
-He handed the paper with Chips listed bearings on it to her.
-Percy started plotting them down on the chart, the black sub's search circle making its way steadily around in front of their location.
+He handed the paper with Chips' bearings so far listed on it to her.
+Percy started plotting them down on the chart, the other submarine's search circle making its way steadily around in front of their location.

 "Give me bearing and range every minute or so, Hem'."
 She stretched the second sonar headset wire over to the navigation table, and put an earpiece over one ear so she could hear what Hemi was hearing.
 She left the other ear open so she could hear Hemi's direction and rage readings.

 The boat now was totally silent in a way that only submarines could be.
-Surface ships were constantly swamped with sound, the sounds of water moving, the never-ceasing racket of the wind passing over the boat, not the mention the fact that the loud rumble of the engines was rarely ever stopped at sea.
+Surface ships were constantly swamped with sound --- water moving, the never-ceasing racket of the wind passing over the boat, and of course the loud rumble of the engines was rarely ever stopped at sea.
 A submarine was held suspended in a medium that ironically both transmitted sound better than air, but also isolated human ears evolved for sound that moved through air.
-She could hear Hemi controlling his steady breathing to keep it from impinging on his contact.
-With nothing to do with the boat shut down, Shakes sat on the floor of the control room with his legs dangling down through the hatch, smoking a cigarette.
-Percy could head his long draws on the cigarette, and the paper crackling as it was burned away by the coal moving towards Shakes' lips.
+It was silent enough that Percy could hear Hemi controlling his steady breathing to keep it from impinging on his contact.

+With the boat shut down and nothing to do, Shakes sat on the floor of the control room with his legs dangling down through the hatch, smoking a cigarette.
+Percy could hear his long draws on the cigarette, and the paper crackling as it was burned away by the coal lighting Shakes' face in the dark.

 Hemi had shut off all the filters they normally had to engage on the sonar to filter out any contact signal from their own noise.
-So in the earpiece, Percy could hear an unusually rich cross-spectrum white noise that was the background sound of the deep ocean.
+In the earpiece, Percy could hear an unusually rich cross-spectrum white noise that was the background sound of the deep ocean.
 Smack in the middle was the whirring and crackling of the contact's propellers stirring through the water.
-Hemi was extremely good at keeping the sonar mics tracking the source, so they rarely wavered in intensity.The signal was so clear she could almost see the propellers moving, her mind playing a strangely synaesthetic game of converting sound input into a visual representation.
+Hemi was extremely good at keeping the sonar mics tracking the source, so they rarely wavered in intensity.The signal was so clear she could almost see the propellers moving, her mind playing a strangely synaesthetic game of converting sound input into a visual stimulation.

 With syncopated regularity, Hemi broke the silence to give her the range and direction.
 Every time he did, she added a small dash to the chart.
-The black sub had moved directly in front of them, mere miles away.
-If the _Prospect_ had still be running her motor, the black sub would definitely had heard them.
-And if the black sub was willing to risk an active ping at this range, they would know the _Prospect's_ location instantly.
+The sub with the ram had moved directly in front of them, mere miles away.
+If the _Prospect_ had still be running her motor, the other sub would definitely have heard them.
+And if that sub out there was willing to risk an active ping at this range, they would discover the _Prospect's_ location instantly.
 Percy had her boat hiding in plain sight, in submarine terms.
 The only tactic they had at the moment was grinding, tense patience.

 Percy matched her breathing to Hemi's.
-She focussed on the sound of the black sub's propellers in her ear piece.
+She focussed on the sound of the submarine's propellers in her ear piece.
 She raised up her own calm, and pushed down any fear she had.
-She slowly grew the dashed line on the chart as it lassoed them in, placing each dash with deliberate care, the pencil creating a long thin shadow across the chart in the light of her flashlight.
-The little x marking their location on the chart looked like the rendering of an eyeball of a cartoon dead man.
-When the black sub had passed in front of them, and was moving on the final part of the arc to complete their search circle, she decided it was time for them to sneak away.
+She slowly grew the dashed line on the chart as it lassoed them in, placing each dash with deliberate care.
+Each time she put the point down the pencil created a long thin shadow across the chart in the light of her flashlight.
+The little x marking their location on the chart made it look like she had rendered the eyeball of a cartoon dead man.
+When the sub with the ram had passed in front of them, and was moving on the final part of the arc to complete their search circle, she decided it was time for them to sneak away.

 ### They get moving again

 She put her hand on Hemi's shoulder and he looked over at her.
 "Get us moving."

-"Same heading, towards the depot?"
+"Same heading --- towards the depot?"
 Hemi asked.

 "It's our only option.
 Keep it slow and quiet though."

 Hemi stood, pulling off the sonar headset.
 He tapped Shakes on the foot, and Shakes' dangling feet withdrew up into control room.
-Hemi climbed up and a few moments later, the hum of the _Prospect's_ electric motors returned, accompanied by a very mild sensation of acceleration.
+Hemi climbed up and a few moments later, the hum of the _Prospect's_ electric motors returned, accompanied by an extremely mild sensation of acceleration.

 Captain Percy stayed at the sonar station.
-She tracked the progress of the black sub which had begun a third clover leaf searching circle away from them.
-They were still moving relatively fast, and in 20 minutes they were far enough away that she wasn't able to track them any more over sonar.
-Their own track on the chart had pushed them out beyond the range of the black sub's circle patter.
-It was always possible they would swing back around an intercept them again, but Percy realized she was breathing normally again.
-Her guts told her they had snuck out from under that one, though they still had a little ways to go to get across Shakes' supposed Authority control line.
+She tracked the progress of the sub with the ram which had begun a third clover-leaf searching circle away from them.
+That sub was still moving relatively fast, and in 20 minutes they were far enough away that she wasn't able to track them any more over sonar.
+Their own track on the chart had pushed them out beyond the range of the other sub's circle pattern.
+It was always possible they would swing back around and intercept them again, but Percy was breathing normally again.
+Her guts told her they had sneaked out from under that one, though they still had a little ways to go to get across Shakes' supposed Authority control line.

 ### They go back to sail-up and fire up the diesels